selfdriven-foundation/selfdriven-ai/docs/pages/thoughts.md

 - "Agents" are a function of scarce intelligence.
 - If you think you understand the future, you probably don’t.
 - In the age of abundant intelligence it’s all about the practitioners.
+- If enterprises are not using humans as computers (creators/supply), then all is left is their attention (consumers/demand).
+- Communities will suffer energy issues like housing issues.
 ---

 ## Thoughts as Narrative